Personal Finance and Fitness Intersecting: How Tracking, Mindfulness, and More Can Help You Accomplish Your Goals

 Determine What Motivates You

 A lot of the emotional battles we fight with ourselves can be mitigated and overpowered by focusing on our motivations.
 As a dentist, I prioritize fitness to prevent injury and prolong my career.
 In finances, I prioritize living a minimalist lifestyle now to have the freedom later.
+Being mindful by focusing on your motivators can help you reach your fitness goals, similarly, motivation-focused money mindfulness can help you achieve your financial goals.

 It’s not always easy.